Most CPG companies sell "dead products" Once they're off the shelf, there's little more a brand can do to talk to a consumer.

 Markus Wulff (pictured right), digital creative business developer at the brand, believes Absolut will become a more service-oriented company because of the Internet of Things.

-His reasoning around service is shared by several Internet of Things proponents, who argue that marketers will have to get to grips with the concept of personalising each and every product.
-Andy Hobsbawm, co-founder of Internet of Things platform Evrythng, has previously described this as "PRM", or product relationship marketing.
+His reasoning around service is shared by several Internet of Things proponents, who argue that marketers will have to get to grips with the concept of personalizing each and every product.
+Andy Hobsbawm, co-founder of Internet of Things platform Evrythng, has previously described this as "PRM," or product relationship marketing.

 Wulff warned that brands shouldn’t simply consider their newly connected products as another platform to push marketing messages out to consumers.